 All very good qualities you want in your oil but unfortunately as I mentioned earlier, the cost of producing pure orchid oil is so prohibitive that it’s mixed in with other ingredients to make it last longer without compromising its qualities.

 A few of the other ingredients orchid extracts are mixed into to produce orchid oil include cyclomethicone, dimethiconol and fragrance.
 If you maintain a strictly natural and/or cone free regimen for your hair, then the first two ingredients will be a problem.
+The first two ingredients can also cause build up on hair and eventually prevent moisture from getting into your strands.
 Read more about dimethiconol HERE and cyclomethicone HERE.

-A better alternative to orchid oil would be almond oil, grape seed oil, jojoba oil and coconut oil.
+A better alternative to orchid oil would be almond oil, grape seed oil, jojoba oil, coconut oil and camellia oil.
 If you are keen on trying orchid oil, you can also make your own with orchid extracts.
 The next article will cover this in more detail.